Casecommons/with_model/README.md

     end
   end

-  it "should respect the additional options" do
+  it "respects the additional options" do
     WithOptions.columns.map(&:name).should_not include("id")
   end
 end